munificent/journal/asset/post/2010-06-25-methods-on-the-ether-or-creating-your-own-control-structures-for-fun-and-profit.md

 The first minor change is using curlies to define blocks instead of square brackets.
-The more interesting change is that `if:then:else:` doesn't seem to have a receiver&mdash; an object that the method is acting on.
+The more interesting change is that `if:then:else:` doesn't seem to have a receiver -- an object that the method is acting on.

 You'll remember in Smalltalk that the condition `numWeasels > numCakes` comes *before* the `ifTrue:ifFalse` message.
 That's because `ifTrue:ifFalse` is a